WSL 2 setup for devs

 echo "deb https://dl.yarnpkg.com/debian/ stable main" | sudo tee /etc/apt/sources.list.d/yarn.list

-sudo apt update && sudo apt install yarn -y
+sudo apt update && sudo apt install yarn -y- Check version:

 yarn -v